Reno Tahoe is the ideal place for cycling and mountain biking enthusiasts! Check out the best spots for Reno and Lake Tahoe biking.

 If you’re looking to get off the beaten path and onto some dirt, there are several mountain biking trails, bikeways and parks available to get your blood pumping in the Reno and Sparks mountain biking scene.

 The Peavine Trail System is located just north of downtown Reno and offers expansive views of the city and a network of trails suitable for all levels.
 Some favorites include Halo, Total Recall, Poedunks, Snow Terrace and Crispy Bacon.
 Make sure you bring plenty of water because shade is limited on this exhilarating ride through the high desert.
+Also north of downtown is the North Valleys Regional Park, with newly-expanded progressive stacked-loop mountain bike trails that cut through the high desert landscape.
+The trail system includes loops and switchbacks, covering three miles of trails perfect for beginner to advanced riders.

 Some other popular mountain biking trails in Reno include Steamboat Ditch Trail, a beginner trail that is about 7.5 miles of track and about 300 feet of climbing.
 The trail is mostly flat (don’t let the profile of Juniper Ridge scare you!), due to how small the profile is, it appears bigger from the bottom of the trailhead.
 Steamboat Ditch Trail is located near Caughlin Ranch, off Woodchuck Drive.